palantir/gradle-guide/guide/adopting-the-configuration-cache.md

 - To safely do an external call during the configuration phase, we can use the `ExecOperations` service.
 - To use `ExecOperations`, we can inject it into `MyPlugin`.

+> [!NOTE]
+> To inject a service, make a protected/public abstract getter method returning that service.
+It has to be prefixed with `get-` for Gradle's injection to work properly!.
+>
+> An alternative to `@Inject`-ing an abstract getter is to [use a field with constructor injection](https://docs.gradle.org/current/userguide/service_injection.html#filesystemoperations).

 ```java
 abstract class MyPlugin implements Plugin<Project> {
    @Inject